 The Morrigan, while often thought of as purely a warrior goddess of death, becomes the fertile earth on Beltane and unites with the Dagda to birth new life.
 Fertility rites have been a popular activity on Beltane for centuries, for this reason.
 I also assume it has to do with people being pent up indoors for many months.

 After the Church rose to power, Beltane was condemned and anyone who celebrated it was liable to be called a witch or pagan.
 In Frazer’s The Golden Bough, “every woman who gathered fires on May Day was considered a witch in sixteenth century Ireland”.
 For many years, all customs including the purifying fires were discouraged and outright forbade.
 If a child was born near Imbolc, they were considered Beltane babies as they were thought to have been conceived on or near Beltane the year prior.
 This meant they had extrasensory abilities.
-And therefore, if you were born on February 1st, you would be considered a powerful witch in days long gone.
+And therefore, if you were conceived on or near May 1st, you would be considered a powerful witch.

 |Yarrow||Roes quartz||Fresh culinary herbs||Cat|

 How you choose to celebrate Beltane will depend on your beliefs, tradition, and whether you’re in a coven or solitary.
 It may also depend on whether you celebrate by yourself or with friends or family members.
+And whether you want to do something simple or an elaborate Beltane ritual.
 Tailor the ideas below to fit your preferences and personal practice.

 As you already know, Beltane is a fire festival.
 So it’s only right, if you have the resources, to build a fire.
 It doesn’t have to be a huge bonfire, if you don’t have the ability.
 But a fire in a fireplace, fire pit, or otherwise is the perfect way to celebrate Beltane.
 This is a modern custom stemming from ancient traditions.
 The Celts built large bonfires, sometimes 2 to be exact, then drove their cattle between the two fires to purify and protect them through the season.
 Scottish farmers were still carrying on this tradition in the nineteenth century.